 Many women get past the morning sickness phase of their pregnancy around this time.
 This is also the time when you may become a little forgetful or have trouble concentrating.

-While most of your symptoms from prior weeks will not be new this week, like your tender breasts, here’s a look at the symptoms you can expect to continue this week:
+While most of your symptoms from past weeks will not be new this week, like tender breasts, here’s a look at the symptoms you can expect to continue this week:

 - brighter skin (due to increased blood flow)